RadeonOpenCompute/ROCm_Documentation/Installation_Guide/ROCm Installation v4.5.rst

 The system requirements for the ROCm v4.5 installation are as follows:

-.. list-table:: Title
+.. list-table:: Supported  Environments
    :widths: 25 25 50
    :header-rows: 1

-   * - Supported  Environments, column 1
+   * - Ubuntu, column 1

    * - Row 1, column 1